bbarbosa-lab/bbarbosa-lab/README.md

 ## 💡 About this README

 This is my professional GitHub profile.
-I'm seeking opportunities as a **Backend Developer** with a strong interest in **DevSecOps**, combining software development with security practices in pipelines.

 All projects here are practical, reproducible, and aim to demonstrate my ability to deliver solutions that bridge development and security.